1. Do I have to know how to code?

 No. Teams will be asked to build a series of prototypes, and to test those prototypes with prospective customers.
 Your earliest prototypes are likely to be paper sketches.
 During the January sessions, some teams may develop higher fidelity prototypes that simulate your solution's functionality.

 2. Is there a fee?

 3. Will I earn academic credit?
 Will this appear on my transcript?

 4. What is the time commitment?

 Students are required to attend a Design Workshop on Nov.
 4 or Nov.
 18 (9 AM - 6 PM each day) and all January Bootcamp sessions (also 9 AM - 6 PM).
 In addition, during the January Bootcamp, teams must devote time after dinner to assignments that are due at 11 pm each evening.

-During November and the first half of December, teams should budget time to complete customer interviews, prototype reviews, and other deliverables that are required for admission to the Bootcamp.
+During November and December, teams should budget time to complete customer interviews, prototype reviews, and other deliverables that are required for admission to the Bootcamp.